 Do you enjoy walking, reading, farm activities, birding, mountain biking, fishing, photography, running, relaxing, braaing, swimming or star gazing?
 Then you've come to the right place!

 Enjoy a quiet early morning stroll around the farm.
 Be sure to keep a lookout for fresh otter spoor in the vineyards and our resident hare.
-Enjoy a full farmhouse breakfast and then take on the day.
 Enjoy the buzz of daily farm activities, or simply find a nice shady spot to enjoy a good book.
 Relax on the stoep or laze under the willow trees, wherever you are you will be surrounded by majestic views.
 Feel free to pack a picnic and find a quiet spot on the farm to enjoy it.

 For the avid photographer there are a host of opportunities to capture the beauty and essence of the farm and its surroundings.
 The dam has a healthy population of bluegills, perfect for kids to catch their first fish, or on a quiet day, enjoy the kingfishers catching a meal.
 Enjoy a refreshing dip in the dam in the heat of the day, or quietly drift around on a tube.
 A lovely spot for birders, you need move no further than the stoep to start ticking off the more than 130 species that frequent the farm.
 Guinea fowl and fish eagles are frequently seen.

-For the exercise conscious, strap on the running shoes or clip into your mountain bike for a modest 7km circuit that will take you past dairy farms, vineyards, orchards, renosterveld and alfalfa fields.
+For the exercise conscious, strap on the running shoes or clip into your mountain bike for a ride amongst the surrounding vineyards, orchards, renosterveld and alfalfa fields.
 A wonderful way to experience the area, we highly recommend it during the late afternoon and early evening.
 Sundowners are not to be missed and are best enjoyed from the stoep with a nice glass of wine, while you enjoy the colours playing on the Langeberg opposite you.
 Keep an eye out for the vast flocks of sacred ibis passing over on their way to roost.
 As darkness sets in enjoy that uniquely South African experience of socialising with friends or loved ones around a genuine wood braai, or quietly enjoy the night skies as only the Klein Karoo can deliver.

 In the Immediate Vicinity